 - kidney or liver disease, and

 It is very important to look for other signs that could point to an illness causing your pet’s diarrhea.
-As stated earlier in this article, some accompanying symptoms may include vomiting, loss of appetite, loss of weight, a change in the colour of your dog’s stool and lethargy.
+As stated earlier in this article, some accompanying symptoms may include vomiting, loss of appetite, loss of weight, a change in the color of your dog’s stool and lethargy.

-If your dog is diagnosed with an illness, the treatment for both the illness and the diarrhea can vary depending on the severity of the illness.
+If your dog is diagnosed with an illness, the treatment for both the illness and diarrhea can vary depending on the severity of the illness.

-If the illness is minor, such as inflammatory bowel disease or a virus, your vet may prescribe antibiotics and a probiotic for a the diarrhea while your dog gets better and recommend a diet of boiled chicken and rice until your dog feels better.
+If the illness is minor, such as inflammatory bowel disease or a virus, your vet may prescribe antibiotics and a probiotic for diarrhea while your dog gets better and recommend a diet of boiled chicken and rice until your dog feels better.

-If the illness is more severe, such as kidney or liver disease or intestinal tumours, the treatment can be much more complex.
+If the illness is more severe, such as kidney or liver disease or intestinal tumors, the treatment can be much more complex.
 As your dog goes through the treatment for his illness, your vet may want you to start a medication to help with your dog’s diarrhea or switch your dog to a gastrointestinal food, either long-term or permanently as well as starting a probiotic alongside.

 Using boiled chicken and rice long-term is not recommended as it does not have all the nutrients your dog needs and can lead to malnutrition.
-It’s a great solution for one-off issues, but is not sustainable over the course of a week or more.
+It’s a great solution for one-off issues but is not sustainable over the course of a week or more.